 "The trick to staying out of credit card debt is to make small, semi-regular purchases and pay the entire balance every month," advises Len, who lists student loans, hospital bill and wedding costs as some of the big-ticket items you'd be best to avoid buying with your credit card.

 Of course, any use of your credit card has the potential to be recorded on your personal credit report, whether you're paying off your balance responsibly, or getting behind on your repayments.

-One of the easiest ways to check the impact of your credit card use is to request a copy of your free Equifax credit report.
-You can also monitor certain changes to this valuable asset by signing up to our credit monitoring annual subscription service, My Credit Alert for $79.95 each year.
+One of the easiest ways to check the impact of your credit card use is to request a copy of your Equifax credit report.
+In addition you can also monitor certain changes through credit alert monitoring services with a subscription package from Equfiax.